viggyfresh/SSSYI/README.md

 I. PlainTextSYI system requirements
-	1. An OpenStratus box (preferably externally enabled or public facing) with administrator privileges
+	1. An OpenStratus box (preferably externally enabled or public facing) with administrator privileges, and an internet connection
 	2. IBM JRE, which is the eBay suggested JRE anyway
 	3. Eclipse installed
 	4. Tomcat 7.0 installed